 •The number of XY pairs.
 This might not be the same for all pairs of variables if some data are missing.

-You can make a heat map from any of these three results pages.
-From the page, click New and choose Graph of existing data.
+Check an option (added in 8.1) to create a heat map of R2 values.
+To make a heat map from P values or sample sizes: From the page, click New and choose Graph of existing data.
 Choose a Grouped graph, then choose the Heat Map tab.